 Wickham H, Francois RFrancois (2016) dplyr: A grammar of data manipulation (0 edition).
 Comprehensive R Archive Network (CRAN).
 Available at: http://CRAN.R-project.org/package=dplyr.

-Figure 1: Final Germination proportions across all temperature treatments for species A and species B. Bars represent the final germination percentage of each temperature treatment, brackets represent the confidence interval of every treatment.
+Figure 1: Final germination percentages across all temperature treatments for species A and species B. Bars represent the final germination percentage of each temperature treatment, brackets represent the confidence interval of every treatment.

-Figure 2: Cumulative germination curves across all temperature treatments for species A and species B. Points represent germination percentage for each scoring time, and lines represent the best fit of the model to the scoring days.
+Figure 2: Cumulative germination curves across all temperature treatments for species A and species B. Points represent germination percentage for each scoring time, and lines represent the best fit dose-response model to the scoring days.

 Figure 3: Time to germination across each decile (%) of total germination, across each treatment using a segmented model for species A and species B. Points represent the germination rate for every temperature treatment, and lines represent the fit of the segmented model to the points for every decile.